solarwinds/snap-plugin-lib/README.md

 # Snap Plugin Library

 Snap Plugin Library helps developers writing plugins (like collectors and publishers) that are able to work in Snap environment:
-* collector is a small application which role is to gather metrics from a monitored system (like CPU usage, db metrics, etc.)
+* a collector is a small application whose role is to gather metrics from a monitored system (like CPU usage, db metrics, etc.)
-* publisher is a small application which role is to send metrics to a specific backend
+* a publisher is a small application whose role is to send metrics to a specific backend

 The library natively supports Go language, although writing Python plugins is also supported via Cgo integration.
 There is a plan for supporting other programming languages as well.

-Currenlty active and maintained version is v2.
+Currently, the active and maintained version is v2.

 ## Example